versavel/drl_nanodegree_collaboration_and_competition/REPORT.md

 ## The neural network models

-Each player is a DDPG agent, which has an Actor and a Critic, and both the actor and critic have a "local" and a "target" neural network.
+Each player is a DDPG agent, which has an actor and a critic, and both the actor and critic have a "local" and a "target" neural network.

 The actor networks are a typical neural network consisting each of three fully connected layers.
-They have 48 input nodes (two times the state size, 24, for each player) and two output nodes (the action size of a player).
+The network has 48 input nodes (two times the state size, 24, for each player) and two output nodes (the action size of a player).
 The two hidden layers have 256 and 128 nodes, respectively, and a ReLU activation function.
 The output layer has a tanh function so that the output range is [-1, +1].

-The Critic networks are a classic neural network consisting each of three fully connected layers.
+The critic networks are also a typical neural network consisting each of three fully connected layers.
 The two hidden layers have a ReLU activation function.
 The first layer has 48 input nodes (two times the state size, 24, for each player) and 256 hidden nodes.
 The output of the this layer is then concatenated with the actions of each player.
-So the input to the second layers has 260 nodes: 256 from the first layer input and two each for the player actions.
+As a result, the input to the second layers has 260 nodes: 256 from the first layer input and two each for the player actions.
 The second layers has 128 hidden nodes.
-The output layer has one output.
+Finally, the output layer has one output.

 The weights of the target networks are updated using soft updated from the local networks.